Command Reference

 tow install -e prod -m api-server

-Creates a new timestamped directory in deploy/ and updates the symlink.
+Creates a new timestamped directory in deploy/, updates the current symlink, and creates persistent symlinks:

 tow list